Analyzing and Mitigating the Impacts of GMD and EMP Events on the Electrical Grid with PowerModelsGMD.jl: Time-series Extension of the AC-OTS Problem Specification

 \subsubsection{Supporting constraints}

 \\

 for $ \forall e \in E^a, t \in T $

-In this specification, the objective function \eqref{eq:dc-ots_obj} minimizes total generator dispatch costs and load shedding costs.
+The objective function \eqref{eq:dc-ots_obj} minimizes total generator dispatch costs and load shedding costs.
 Constraints \eqref{eq:dc-ots_powflow-approx_1}-\eqref{eq:dc-ots_powflow-approx_2} describe the dc power flow physics and engineering constraints associated with a power system.
 Constraint \eqref{eq:dc-ots_powflow-approx_1} models power balance at each node (Kirchoff's Law).
-Constraints \eqref{dc-ots_pij} and \eqref{dc-ots_pji} model the dc approximation of ac power flow on each transmission line with on-off variables {$z_{e}$} (Ohm's Law).
-The flow on any line is forced to zero if the line is switched off.
+Constraints \eqref{dc-ots_pij} and \eqref{dc-ots_pji} model the dc approximation of ac power flow on each transmission line with on-off variables {$z_{e}$} (Ohm's Law)..